mrborges23/Bait-ER/README.md

 [1] 0.009644153
 ```

-One can conclude that sigma is between [-0.035,0.009] with 95% probability, which includes 0 (i.e. neutral evolution).
-This result is in line with the logBF on the table, that for being close to zero, is not suggesting that this position constitutes a target of selection.
-The absolute value of the logBFs can be used to conclude whether a single locus in evolves under neutrality or selection:
+Sigma varies between [-0.035,0.009] with 95% probability, which includes 0 (i.e. neutral evolution).
+This result is in line with the logBF on the output table, that for being close to zero, is not suggesting that this position constitutes a target of selection.
+The absolute value of the logBFs can be used to conclude whether a single locus in evolves under neutrality or selection, just like the log(p-value) used to build the standard Manhattan plots.

 |&#124; logBF &#124;|Evidence for selection|
 |--- |--- |